corey-schneider/inky-phat-messenger/README.md

 - Temperature (in fahrenheit)
 - Date
 - Can send a message up to 4 lines long
+- Makes one call to the IpInfo API per SSID

 ## Setup
 - Download [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/)